 Kara is registered with the British Columbia College of Social Workers, the British Columbia Association of Clinical Counsellors, the First Nations Health Authority, and the Crime Victim Assistance Program (CVAP).

 My goal as a professional has been evolving since the start of my career.
 There has always been a sense of client-centered, strength-based approaches in my work but these ideologies permeate all of my work with the VK Wellness Initiative.
-I want my clients to feel like they have entered a safe relationship opens new doors to the self and change.
+I want my clients to feel like they have entered a safe relationship, and opened new doors to self and change.
 I hope to guide my clients into a new relationship with themselves and foster the growth of their self-efficacy.
 Within each person lies their truth.
-I am truly honored to be the witness to such incredible change and growth which each client I have the pleasure of working with.
+I am truly honored to be the witness to such incredible change and growth ‘in the lives’ of each client with whom I have the pleasure of working with.

 I am a Registered Clinical Counsellor as well as a Registered Social Worker in the province of British Columbia, Canada.
 I received my Bachelor of Social Work from the University of Manitoba in 2010 and completed my Master of Art’s in Counselling Psychology from Yorkville University in 2019.
 If you have any further questions regarding my certifications or training and experience please feel free to send me an email sometime or give me a call.

 I look forward to working on this initiative and meeting so many new wonderful people. l hope you find your experience here to be one you trust and one that inspires the hope and changes you truly deserve.